Building Endurance: Are You In For The Long Run?

 Benefits of the Long Run

 1. Using fat as fuel - our bodies will use carbohydrates as the first option for fuel.
 After carb stores are depleted, the body then moves into using fat stores as fuel.
 This is a wonderful thing, especially for those of you trying to lose those stubborn excess pounds.
-Incorporating a long run into your training can be a healthy weight loss tool.
+Incorporating a long run into your training can be a healthy fat loss tool.

 2. Glycogen storage increases - When glycogen stores are depleted, muscles are stimulated to restock to a higher level.
 This is a survival mechanism the body uses to ensure it doesn't run out of glycogen again.
 Simply put, by gradually increasing the distance of your long runs, you'll gradually increase your glycogen storage.
 Remember, glycogen is the fuel our muscles crave!